 Daruma Dolls are one of the most popular forms of Japanese folk art, so, naturally, Daruma Tattoos are so famous.
-In the form of a round-ish, bold color, Daruma Tattoos reflect more than just a lucky charm.
+In the form of a round-ish, bold color, they reflect more than just a lucky charm.

 1. Daruma tattoos – Inspiration